 How is the certificate issued?

 After completing the required 12 ECTS-Credits for the basic module or advanced module, the courses must be entered in the course list and sent together with individual certificates in PDF format by e-mail to the respective head of the study supplement for verification.
-After the review, the head of the supplementary course must forward the documents to the Study and Examination Management for the issue of the certificate.
+After the review, the head of the supplementary study programme must forward the documents to the Study and Examination Management for the issue of the certificate.
 The certificate must be collected from the Servicepoint of the Mozarteum University Salzburg, Mirabellplatz 1 after it has been issued.